sergey-shandar/public/articles/information.md

 `S` is an integer value, but we use `*` when we merge systems.
 `N` could be a noninteger, but we can use `+` when we merge systems.

-If 'base' and 'N' are natural numbers then 'S' is also a natural number.
+If 'base' and 'N' are natural numbers, then 'S' is also a natural number.

 ## Conservation of information

-You may use different compression programs like zip and most likely seen how effective they are.
-Some text files can be compressed 10 times.
-So what happen if we rename zip file to text and try to compress again?
-No surprise, the new zip file will be bigger than original.
+You may use different compression programs like Zip and most likely see their effectiveness.
+Some text files can be compressed more than 10 times.
+So what happens if we rename the zip file to text and try to compress it again?
+No surprise, the new zip file will be bigger than the original.

+Here is an old joke: I invited a compression algorithm that can compress files to one byte, and now I'm working on a decompression algorithm.

+Of course, the compression algorithm makes sense only if it is accompanied by a decompression algorithm that doesn't lose original information and can restore any compressed file to its original state.

+It means if we have a file of size `M` bits then in order to restore it, we have to have `2^M` different compressed files.